Send Broadcasts automatically on a date and time of your choosing.

 A calendar widget will appear.
 Use it to select the date, followed by the time, you want your Broadcast to go out:

-If you need to change the date and time you selected, click the "Unschedule" text and repeat the steps above.
+If you need to change the date and time you selected, click Unschedule, and then select a new date and time.

 4. Click "Continue"